dan-murillo/python-api-challenge/README.md

 # Analysing the weather variables that latitude can predict and finding my ideal holiday cities (*Challenge 6*)

 This repository contains a mini-project in which a 541 cities dataset was generated.
-The data was used to analyse the relationship between the equator and the weather as well as to determine whether latitude could predict four different weather variables.
+The data were used to analyse the relationship between the equator and the weather as well as to determine whether latitude could predict four different weather variables.

 ## Author